 Homemade Gluten Free Bagels

-- 2 tbsp baking soda
+- 2 tablespoon baking soda

-- 1 tbsp molasses
+- 1 tablespoon molasses

 - toppings or add-ins of choice (see above in post for suggestions)

 - Place dough ingredients in bowl of a stand mixer (or handheld mixer) in the order in which they are listed.
 Using the dough hook, knead the dough for 5 minutes on medium speed.
 Cover and let dough proof in a warm draft-free area until puffed, but not doubled in size (1-2 hours).
 Refrigerate for at least 2-3 hours.
 (This dough is a stiffer dough and doesn't require as much refrigeration time as most of my doughs).